Alltech releases first Global Craft Beer Survey, against backdrop of AB InBev/SABMiller deal

 The Global Craft Beer Survey assessed the number of craft breweries through information obtained in partnership with local beverage associations and Alltech’s sales force, which operates in 128 countries.
 The top 10 locations for craft breweries in the world are: the United States, the United Kingdom, France, Italy, Russia, Canada, Switzerland, Germany, Brazil and Japan.

-The Global Craft Beer Survey raises some questions in regard to other regions of the world and their uptake of the craft brewing phenomenon.
+The Global Craft Beer Survey raises some questions in regard to uptake of the craft brewing phenomenon in the Asia-Pacific region.
 For example, China and India rank among the top ten countries for population and GDP yet neither country has more than 60 craft breweries.
 Given that China rivals the U.S. as beer drinkers with close to a doubling in terms of consumption, will there be a brewery boom in the country’s future?

 Overall, Connolly estimates the craft beer industry’s net worth at $50 billion.

 This is Alltech’s first global survey of the craft brewing industry.
 It was undertaken at the request of president and founder Dr. Pearse Lyons for the company’s own information because data assessing the international craft brewing market was not readily available.
-Born and raised in Dundalk, County Louth, Ireland, Lyons hails from five generations of coopers who supplied barrels to distilleries in Ireland for a quarter of a century.
-Lyons went on to become the first Irishman to achieve a formal degree in brewing and distilling from the British School of Malting and Brewing.
-While at university, he interned at both the Guinness and Harp Lager breweries and later worked as a biochemist for Irish Distillers, makers of the beloved Jameson whiskey.
+Born and raised in Ireland, Lyons hails from five generations of coopers who supplied barrels to distilleries for a quarter of a century.
+While completing his degree at the British School of Malting and Brewing, he interned at both the Guinness and Harp Lager breweries and later worked as a biochemist for Irish Distillers, makers of the beloved Jameson whiskey.
 In the U.S., he founded biotechnology company Alltech and acquired his own brewery, which today is Alltech Lexington Brewing and Distilling Co., the maker of award-winning barrel-aged beers and spirits.